eikek/docspell/modules/microsite/docs/dev/adr/0012_periodic_tasks.md

 What is missing, is a component that maintains periodic tasks.
 The reason for this is to have house keeping tasks that run regularily and clean up stale or unused data.
-Later, users should be able to create periodic tasks, for example to read e-mails from an inbox.
+Later, users should be able to create periodic tasks, for example to read e-mails from an inbox or to be notified of due items.

 The problem is again, that it must work with multiple job executor instances running at the same time.
 This is the same pattern as with